Speaker profile last updated by AAE Talent Team on 04/24/2024.

 Join 33-year educator, David Warlick, as he explores this new information landscape and prepare to be on the edges of your seats.

 David Warlick is a keynote speaker and industry expert who speaks on a wide range of topics such as compelling new learning experiences that have never been possible before., style of learning – learning 2.0., Cracking the ‘Native’ Information Experience, Our Students • Our Worlds and Literacy & Learning in the 21st Century.
 The estimated speaking fee range to book David Warlick for your event is available upon request.
 David Warlick generally travels from Washington, DC, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Jon Bergmann, Ian Jukes, Michael Karpovich, Jesse Miller and Grant D. Fairley.
+Similar motivational celebrity speakers are Jon Bergmann, Ian Jukes, Michael Karpovich, Jesse Miller and Paul Figueroa.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling David Warlick for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.